lyuziyang888-cloud/global-media-and-culture-review-/tutorials/week-02-media-imperialism.md

 - exclusion of Francophone Africa from YouTube monetisation

 These are tutorial prompts, not automatically proven examples.
 For each one, identify ownership, infrastructure, revenue, regulation, ideology and local consequences before applying the paradigm.

+## How Should You Study?

+For each case, identify who holds power, what resource they control, the resulting dependency and one limitation of the paradigm.

 ## Discussion Questions and Suggested Answers